BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 ## Services

-A "service" is just any class that's been registered with the DI framework (**Autofac**, in our case).

-**PlayPlayMini** provides many such services, but you can also make your own.

-Suppose you make a `CombatManager` class to control the logic of a turn-based combat system.
-If you register it as a service, you can ask for a `CombatManager` in the constructor of any other service (including game states), _and_ you can ask for other services in the constructor of your `CombatManager`.
+If you're familiar with DI, you already know this, but you can create your own services.
+A service is just any class that's been registered with the DI framework (**Autofac**, in our case).
+Suppose you make a `ParticleEffectService` class... once your register it as a service, you can ask for a `ParticleEffectService` in the constructor of any other class, and you can ask for other services in the constructor of your `ParticleEffectService`.

 See "Creating Your Own Services" below for more info, as well as tips on how to avoid "circular dependencies" (instances where two services request one another in their constructors!)

+For now, here are the service built into `BenMakesGames.PlayPlayMini`:

 ### Built-in Services